 Rails view helpers exist to abstract away the details of shifting preferences in HTML, form element naming and the tweakery required for cross-browser support.
 In spite of that I appear to be violating the boundary that abstraction is supposed to provide by making my tests depend on the specific output of the helper.

-There are patterns like page objects that can reduce the brittleness but testing the UI is something that only makes sense when the system under test really is a black box.
+There are patterns like page objects that can reduce the brittleness but testing via the UI is something that only makes sense when the system under test really is a black box.
+If you are the developer of said system, it isn’t and you have better options available.

 Contrary to the black box assumption of Acceptance tests, Rails integration tests access system internals like cookies, session and the assigns hash as well as asserting specific templates have been rendered.
 All of that is done via HTTP requests without reliance on clicking UI elements to move between the controllers under test.